Dunfermline 0 Dundee United 2Saturday, 24th Aug 2019

 Ashcroft sent Ryan off down the right bit his 20th minute cross was deflected back to his keeper by Harkes.
 There were attempts by the Pars to keep play in the opposition half but they were up against a very alert team that broke with pace and appears to get all the loose balls.
 Another United corner was wasted but when McMullan sped up the right he was able to deliver a cross into the six yard where SHANKLAND headed downwards and past Scully 0-2.

 More choruses of “We’ve got Lawrence Shankland” rang out from the tangerine supporters and certainly no one needed to tell the Dunfermline defence about that.
-There was another United goal five minutes later when McMullan against caused problems for Martin and his ball into the near post was turned behind by Ashcroft who had Shankland breathing down his neck.
+There was almost another United goal five minutes later when McMullan against caused problems for Martin and his ball into the near post was turned behind by Ashcroft who had Shankland breathing down his neck.

 It had been all United but after Jamie Robson pinged the ball through the Pars box, Coley linked up with Nisbet and then picked out Ryan on the far left of the box but the visitors defence stopped his progress.